TheEpic0ne/HelpDatblockCom/docs/datearth.md

 View detailed information on any siege affecting the town, using `/t`.

 View a list of any sieges the nation is involved in, using `/n`.

+### Ruined Towns
+When a town is deleted or falls, the town enters a ruined state for 48 hours, whereafter the town is deleted.
+Any player can place and break blocks in a ruined town while the town claims remain.
+After 12 hours of the town being in a ruined state, any player can reclaim the town with `/t reclaim`.
+If no one reclaims the town after 48 hours the town and its claims will be deleted.

+*Notice!* Remember to follow the rules written below regarding the looting of towns in a ruined state.

 #### Town neutrality
 As a mayor, declare your town to be neutral using `/t toggle neutral`.
 A neutral town cannot voluntarily join any nation and is immune to forced PvP, plunder and occupation taxes.
 Attackers can still invade if they manage to defeat the town, but the occupation is in-name-only, with no material benefits provided except to increase nation town count.